 Our Coaches

-We are delighted to announce that this year we have appointed three highly skilled Development Coordinators who are fully committed to enriching the development and overall satisfaction of our esteemed hockey program.
-Jordan Gould, Ty Babych, and Matt Gauld will be working collaboratively with the coaches and players within their respective divisions to deliver exceptional development opportunities and on-ice coordination throughout the entire season.
+We are delighted to announce that this year we have appointed two highly skilled Development Coordinators who are fully committed to enriching the development and overall satisfaction of our esteemed hockey program.
+Jordan Gould and Ty Babych will be working collaboratively with the coaches and players within their respective divisions to deliver exceptional development opportunities and on-ice coordination throughout the entire season.
 We eagerly anticipate their presence at the rink alongside the players, commencing with our summer development programs and continuing seamlessly into our regular season.
-Click below to learn more about Jordan, Ty, and Matt!
+Click below to learn more about Jordan and Ty!

 Ty Babych's lifelong connection to hockey has shaped his journey and ignited a fervent desire to coach and inspire the next generation of athletes.
 We are excited to welcome Ty as Head Coach of the Mini C’s, U7 and U9 age groups for the coming season.